Prestigious Sleep Away Camp in the Beautiful Adirondack Mountains of New York

 - You will make many life-long friends and develop life skills through leading, guiding, and caring for campers.
 You will learn from high school and college coaches, professors and teachers, pro athletes, and professional artists.

 - Our pay is highly competitive, workers compensation is provided, and room and board is covered.
+Oh, and while we have shortened our camp season from 7 to 6-1/2 weeks, we are still paying counselors as if you were here the full 7 weeks.

 - There is high-speed internet access available in counselor lounges and you will have access to many of our facilities during your free time.